golang-design/research/content/posts/zero-alloc-call-sched.md

 MainThreadCall-8    2.00 ±0%         1.00 ±0%   -50.00%  (p=0.000 n=10+10)
 ```

 Can we do it even better?
 The answer is yes.
-As you can notice that
+One can notice that
 there is still a 24B of allocation per operation.
+However, to identify
-But to identify it becomes
+it becomes somewhat tricky.
-a little bit tricky.

 In Go, variables can be allocated from heap if:

 1. Using `make` and `new` keywords explicitly, or
 2. Escape from the stack

-The second case is a little bit advance from the normal use of Go.
-To be short,
+The second case is a little bit advance from the regular use of Go.
-escape from the execution stack to the heap is something that decided from
+To be short, escape from the execution stack to the heap is decided
-compile time.
-The Go's compiler will decide when should a vaiable be allocated
+from compile time.
+The Go's compiler will decide when a variable should
-on the heap.
-The process of deciding allocate variables either on the stack or
+be allocated on the heap.
+Deciding to allocate variables either
-the heap is called _escape analysis_.
+on the stack or the heap is called _escape analysis_.

-The great thing about the Go is that this information is trackable and can be
+The great thing about Go is that this information is trackable and
-enabled directly from the Go toolchain.
-One can use `-gcflags="-m"` to activate
+can be enabled directly from the Go toolchain.
+One can use `-gcflags="-m"` to activate the escape analysis and
-the escape analysis and see the result from the compile time:
+see the result from the compile-time:

 ```shell
 $ go build -gcflags="-m"